Cioscos/Italian-regions-COVID-19/README.md

 [Download this file from Google drive;](https://drive.google.com/file/d/1ACTmGWlawjbYoE5Q5ak-B2gDU4CrA_T6/view?usp=sharing) It is a wheel that will install PyQt4 files

-Then use type this on CMD:
+Then type this on CMD:
 ```
 path\of\whl_file> pip install PyQt4-4.11.4-cp37-cp37m-win_amd64.whl
 ```